-Maybe you are sitting at the living room table doing homework.
-Maybe you’ve been working for an hour but have hardly gotten anything done.
-Maybe you are procrastinating.
-Getting distracted.
-Maybe you’re getting the icky feeling that comes from being behind in schoolwork and being in a noisy environment (or maybe you’re not like me in that way).
-And maybe you need a solution to this problem of procrastination and getting distracted.
+Maybe you are sitting at the living room table doing homework, and you’ve been working for an hour but have hardly gotten anything done.
+Are you procrastinating?
+Getting distracted?
+Maybe you’re getting the icky feeling that comes from being behind in schoolwork and being in a noisy environment.
+If so, you need a solution to this problem of procrastination and getting distracted.

 I may have one.
 I may want to procrastinate giving it to you for the fun of it.
 I may not.
 I won’t.
 I will now tell you.

 If all that I said in the first paragraph relates to you, there’s a good possibility you need a…

 Think about it.
 It’s easier to get distracted when there are more distractions around you.
 Possibly your talking siblings.
 The movie your other siblings are watching.
 The sizzling of the food your parents are cooking.
 You might be hearing this and thinking, “Isn’t it a bit obvious that that person should move somewhere else?”
 Likely.
 But sometimes people don’t realize something obvious until it’s pointed out to them… and a solution is provided.
 I’ve pointed out the obvious.
 Now for a solution.
 Multiple solutions, actually.

 - Go to a cafe.
 Whenever I go to a cafe, I can concentrate much better.
 Cafes are nice, fancy, and offer yummy stuff too (for a price, of course).
 For me, whenever I tell friends that I can’t concentrate, they always suggest a cafe.

 - Just move to another room.
 If there is another quieter room you can go to, go there!
 The quieter, the better.
 For me, that’s my parents’ room.
 It’s cozy, warm, isolated, and quiet.